 5. Application security self-testing

 In the new year, companies working with DevOps will be securing their applications by adopting security self-testing, self-diagnosing, and self-protection technologies.
-This will help them assess new vendors and detect possible security threats.
+This will help them assess new vendors and detect possible cybersecurity threats in retail software.

 With an upsurge of side-channel attacks, retailers will need to strengthen their security posture by standardizing and centralizing their payment networks to provide better protection.